Viminacium

 Viminacium (also Viminatium) was a major city, military camp, and the capital of the Roman province of Moesia (modern Serbia).
 Following the division of Moesia in 87, following Domitian's Dacian War, it became the capital of Moesia Superior.
 As of 2018, only 3-4% of the site has been explored.

 The site is located 6 km from the modern town of Kostolac in Eastern Serbia.
 The city dates back to the 1st century AD, and at its peak it is believed to have had 40,000 inhabitants, making it one of the biggest cities in the Balkans of that time.
 It lies on the Roman road Via Militaris.
 Viminacium was devastated by Huns in the 5th century, but was later rebuilt by Justinian.
 It was completely destroyed with the arrival of Slavs in the 6th century.
 Today, the archaeological site occupies a total of 450 ha, and contains remains of temples, streets, squares, amphitheatres, palaces, hippodromes and Roman baths.

 Viminacium holds the distinction of having the largest number of graves discovered in any Roman archaeological site.
-As of 2023, 16,000 graves have been discovered.
+As of 2023, 16,000+ graves have been discovered.

 History

-A XXV the scene of the Trajan's Column, which may have been accounted for "headquarters" of the Roman Emperor: Viminacium.
+A XXV scene of Trajan's Column, which may have accounted for the "headquarters" of the Roman Emperor: Viminacium.